WELL BEING MASSAGE THERAPY, LLC

 Intake:

-Your massage therapist will ask preliminary questions to determine your overall health and your health and wellness goals.
+Your massage therapist will ask preliminary questions to determine your overall health as well as your health and wellness goals.

 In Session: